View full title

 Requires advertisements to disclose the use of synthetic media; imposes a $1,000 civil penalty for a first violation and a $5,000 penalty for any subsequent violation.

-This bill mandates that advertisements disclose the use of synthetic media, imposing penalties for non-compliance.
+This bill mandates advertisements to disclose the use of synthetic media and imposes penalties for violations.

-If you create or distribute advertisements using synthetic media in New York, you must disclose this use or face fines up to $5,000.
+If you use synthetic media in advertisements in New York, you must disclose its use or face fines of $1,000 for the first violation and $5,000 for subsequent violations.

 What do these statuses mean? ▼